What is MEN2 (formerly MEN2a)?

 At the moment, the recommended treatment for parathyroid tumors is a relatively small operation to remove all of the glands, and involves only a few days in hospital.
 Medicines to control parathyroid hormone is available where surgery is not possible.
 After parathyroid glands are removed, patients may have to take a Vitamin D capsule to help the body absorb calcium.

-Adrenal Glands
+Adrenal Glands and Phaeochromocytomas

 The body’s two adrenal glands are normally each about the size of a whole walnut and sit just on top of the kidneys.
 A tumor of the inner part of the adrenal gland is called a phaeochromocytoma (fee-o-cromo-sy-toma) and is almost always benign (not cancerous) in MEN.
 Phaeochromocytomas may grow for many years without causing severe symptoms but can be activated by events such as childbirth or surgery.
 Symptoms are varied and may include all or some of the following: sudden migraine-like headaches, palpitations, breathlessness, excessive sweating, high (or rarely low) blood pressure (constant or off- and-on), trembling, tiredness, depression, anxiety, and nausea with or without vomiting.